 I. Definition of produce

-This standard applies to sweet whole Almond kernels of varieties (cultivars) grown from Prunus amygdalus Batsch, syn.
+This standard applies to sweet whole almond kernels of varieties (cultivars) grown from Prunus amygdalus Batsch, syn.
 Prunus dulcis (Mill.)
 D.A.
 Webb.
-The standard does not apply to blanched almond kernels, nor to bitter almonds kernels, almond halves, pieces, sticks, slices, dices or to almond kernels that are processed by salting, sugaring, flavouring, or roasting, that are blanched or for industrial processing.
+The standard does not apply to bitter almond kernels, almond halves, pieces, sticks, slices, dices or to almond kernels that are processed by salting, sugaring, flavouring, or roasting, that are blanched or for industrial processing.

-Comment by the US: The text was amended to clarify the product that is being standardized

 II.
 Provisions concerning quality

 The purpose of the standard is to define the quality requirements of Almond kernels at the export- control stage, after preparation and packaging.